 That shape is not accidental – though it was not designed from the outset – and it reflects, I think, what I wanted to say through these characters.
 Dancing on a railway platform right next to us, or performing onstage a murky somewhere ago, we are all of us connected by our hope.
 It is what drives us: the hope that our efforts will gain recognition; that we’ll win back a lost lover; that we’ll finally understand ourselves or our friends or our family; that our grief will ease.
 Our hope is our survival, almost.
 That’s what I wanted to talk about.

 I was allowed to work autonomously on the running order.
-My editor gave me general advice on how collections are often stitched together, but she then allowed me to make my own decisions.
+My editor gave me general advice on how collections are often stitched together, but she then allowed me to make my own decisions with Clown’s Shoes.
 And I hated it!
 I’m not good at running orders, and I’m not good at titles.
 But I had that general shape I mentioned earlier in mind – the descent and the ascent, if you like – and so I worked to that, which in turn forced my hand in certain places.
 And my editor must have approved, because she didn’t mention changing it.

 Do you have a favourite piece, or sentence in the book?